Accomplished Appellate Lawyers In Geneva Handling Appeals Statewide In Illinois

 Appellate Law 101: What To Expect During An Appeal

 What exactly is an appeals court and how does it work?
-We go through some of the basics, so you know what to expect during an appeal.
+We discuss some of the basics here, so you know generally what expect during an appeal.

 A trial court’s decisions are subject to review by an appeals court.
 This means that you can appeal a ruling that went against you.
 Conversely, the other side may appeal if you won.

 The judges in an appeals court determine whether an error was made in your original trial.
-There are many reasons to file an appeal, which is why it’s important to work with an attorney who understands the intricacies of appellate law.
+There are many justifications for filing an appeal, which is why it’s important to work with an attorney who understands the intricacies of Illinois appellate law.

-Decisions can be appealed in a wide range of cases, including:
+Decisions can be appealed in a wide range of civil cases, including:

 - Family law